 H1 tags are normally used for page titles.

-You should include your keyword in the title of your page to tell search engines and users what the main topic is.
+Like in voice search optimization, you should include your keyword in the title of your page to tell search engines and users what the main topic is.

 Pay attention to respect the length of characters that search engines reserve for the snippet.
 Google displays the first 60 characters, so try to stay within this limit.